urani100/liri-node-app/README.md

 ## Songs

-The spotify-this-song  parameter, is used to render information about a song.
+The spotify-this-song  parameter, is used to render information about songs.
 In oder to use this feature the following syntax must be used:

-node liri.js spotify-this-song **'<song name here>'**
+node liri.js spotify-this-song **`<song name here>`**

-This request will return the follwoing concert information:
+This request will return the follwoing information about the desired song:

 1. The artis name
 2. The song's name